 - Trigger point dry needling to target irritated muscles, ligaments, and tendons deeper in the body to encourage the body’s natural healing processes

 - Posture correction to make sure you are not inadvertently causing your shoulder pain or heal improperly

 - Injury prevention so you and your shoulder and stay healthy and active

 - Other safe, effective exercises to optimize your mobility

-Missouri Revised Statute §334.506 stipulates that you need a prescription for physical therapy, so you need to reach out to your Weldon Spring Heights, MO physician to see if physical therapy is safe and an effective treatment option for your shoulder pain.
+Missouri Law dictates that you need a prescription to attend physical therapy appointments, so you need to reach out to your Weldon Spring Heights, MO doctor to see if physical therapy is safe and an effective treatment option for your shoulder pain.
 Our licensed physical and occupational therapists work alongside your primary care physician to make sure your treatment plan fits into your overall treatment plan.

 Weldon Spring Heights, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is imperative to not only living our every day life, but to doing the things we love.
-At Axes, we focus on patient results for Weldon Spring Heights, MO residents by implementing proven treatment plans catered to your injury, pain level, age, and desired activity level.
-You do not have to delay in getting back to the activities you love and a pain-free life.
-Request an appointment online or reach out to our location nearest you.
+Optimal movement health is essential to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for Weldon Spring Heights, MO people of all ages by creating evidence-backed treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
+Do not wait to get back to the things you love doing most and a pain-free life.
+Schedule an appointment online or call our location nearest you.